A series of three virtual presentations on field stories of implemented solutions to improve household electricity access in displacement settings

 - Review what demand and supply requirements led to the chosen solution.

 - Describe the various aspects of the solution, including:

 - The partnerships (team) that were built to successfully deliver the project;

 - The subsidies and financing mechanisms that were used to deliver the desired price; and

 - Present outcomes and lessons learned in relation to livelihood, protection, sustainability and resilience.

-In addition, in the third virtual session the GPA Coordination Unit will, based on the conclusions from these projects, present a pre-feasibility solutions simulation, which we would like to trial with partners.
+In addition, in the third virtual session the GPA Coordination Unit, based on the conclusions from these projects, presents a pre-feasibility solutions simulation, which we would like to trial with partners.